How to care for your Air Plant

 During spring and summer, use air plant foliar spray or soak in air plant water-dissolvable fertilizer while soak-watering.
 Use 1-2 times a month.

-Air plants are considered to be non-toxic.
+Air plants are considered to be non-toxic to humans and pets if ingested.

 If your air plant is given correct care, it will eventually bloom.
 After it blooms, feel free to cut it off.
 After some time, you will also see new pups forming off of the mother plant.
 Eventually, the mother plant will die off.
 You can separate the pups or leave them as is.